eunos-1128/openstructure/modules/doc/actions.rst

      in chain mapping.
 That is 1) pass the same size threshold as for chem_groups
      2) can be aligned to any of the chem groups with a sequence identity threshold that can be controlled by --chem-map-seqid-thresh.
-   * "unmapped_mdl_chains": Model chains that could be considered in chain mapping, i.e. are long enough, but could not be mapped to any chem group.
+   * "mdl_chains_without_chem_mapping": Model chains that could be considered in chain mapping, i.e. are long enough, but could not be mapped to any chem group.
      Depends on --chem-map-seqid-thresh.
 A mapping for each model chain can be enforced by setting it to 0.